-Tucker is a medium-sized town located in the state of Georgia.
-With a population of 36,395 people and seven constituent neighborhoods, Tucker is the 33rd largest community in Georgia.
+Tucker is a medium-sized city located in the state of Georgia.
+With a population of 37,005 people and 15 constituent neighborhoods, Tucker is the 27th largest community in Georgia.

 Tucker real estate is some of the most expensive in Georgia, although Tucker house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Tucker is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Tucker is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Tucker who work in management occupations (10.16%), office and administrative support (9.89%), and sales jobs (9.16%).
+Tucker is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Tucker is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Tucker who work in office and administrative support (9.70%), teaching (9.02%), and sales jobs (8.91%).

 Also of interest is that Tucker has more people living here who work in computers and math than 95% of the places in the US.